Wandalen/wTools/module/core/data_fmt/docs/feature/002_word_wrap.md

 6. `max_lines=Some(n)` + `Overflow::Truncate`: output has at most `n` lines.
 7. `max_lines=Some(n)` + `Overflow::Ellipsis(s)`: last kept line has `s` appended, truncating content so the total line length does not exceed `width`.

-### Deferred Features

-`strip_ansi=true` and `unicode_aware=true` runtime behavior is not yet implemented.
-The fields and builder methods exist but have no effect on output until a future task enables them.